 Start in the centre of Kirkham – there’s lots of parking and some of it is free.
 Head up the main road of Poulton Street / Preston Street, which continues as a street called Dowbridge.
 Just before you reach Carr Street to your left, stop: here you are at the north-west corner of the Roman fort.
 There are good views down Carr Street to the fields beyond, and you will have noted from your walk you are on a second hill (the first hill is in Kirkham centre).
 This was a good vantage point for the fort with steep slopes leading up to its ramparts and it was protected on one side by the stream of Carr Brook (or Dow Brook) on its north-easterly side.
 Continue down Dowbridge and you are passing through the heart of the fort, where the Roman foundation ruins were seen in the description above.
 When you reach the road labelled Roman Way on your right, stop.
 This is more or less where the eastern gate of the fort was and we’ve marked it with a red line in the above satellite picture.
 Beyond it in the Myrtle Drive area was the vicus, and many finds have been dug up in this region.
 If you cross over the main road leading into Roman Way you would be heading to the south-east corner of the fort.
 See the fort laid out on the Google map above this text and you can see where it would have been in the modern street plan.

-For photos of a recent garden excavation in Myrtle Drive see Fylde Archaeology website here.
+For photos of a recent garden excavation in Myrtle Drive see the Wyre Archaeology website here.
+Their webpage has some really interesting pictures and discussion on what they found.
 The Roman baths were in the area of St Michael’s Road, and a full report of some recent limited excavation can seen at the Oxford Archaeology North website, where you can download the pdf report (see here.)

 St Michaels Road Kirkham Archaeological Watching Brief, Oxford Archaeology North (2010) available at https://library.thehumanjourney.net/2307/